ntvviktor/Musicify/README.md

 3. Then in the frontend, fetch chunks of audio data in byte-range specified at the request headers.

 ### Inspiration
-Credit inspiration to this [demo](https://github.com/nickdesaulniers/netfix/blob/gh-pages/demo/).
+Credit inspiration to this [github repo](https://github.com/nickdesaulniers/netfix/blob/gh-pages/demo/).

 ### Demo
 Clone this project